This meeting is now cancelled

 Northern Jazz Promoter meetup – Saturday 21 March 2020

-Next Northern Jazz Promoter meet up is at the Gateshead International Jazz Festival at the Sage.
-10 for 10:30 am – 1 pm at the Sage, Saturday 21 March 2020.
+The next Northern Jazz Promoter meet up is at the Gateshead International Jazz Festival at the Sage (Pod 1).
+10 for 10:30 am – 12 pm on Saturday 21 March 2020.
+(There will be NJP and JPN Project Launches (Pod 2) between 12 pm and 1 pm).
 Come and join us!

 Reviews from Northern promoters and media – 2019